How to Get DEA Approval for the First Homeschool Application They've Ever Seen in Nunavut

 "We don't do that here": The DEA chair or principal tells you homeschooling isn't something their community does.
 This isn't a legal position — it's unfamiliarity.
 Section 21 of the Education Act explicitly provides for home schooling under DEA supervision.
 They don't need to have done it before to process your application.

 "We need to consult before we can accept this": The DEA wants to check with the Regional School Operations office or the Department of Education before proceeding.
-This is reasonable in principle — but it can add months if nobody at the RSO has processed one either.
-A complete application with clear legal citations reduces the need for consultation.
+This may delay review if nobody at the RSO has processed one either.
+A complete application with clear legal citations gives the DEA a clearer package to review.

-"We need to discuss this at our next meeting": DEAs in small communities may meet monthly or less frequently.
-If your application arrives between meetings, you wait.
-If they table it for further review, you wait longer.
-Timing your submission for the meeting cycle matters.
+"We need to discuss this at our next meeting": DEA meeting schedules vary.
+If your application arrives between meetings, you may wait.
+If they table it for further review, you may wait longer.
+Timing your submission for the meeting cycle can help.

 The Complete First-Time Application Package